wiseman-timelord/LlmCppPsAgent/README.md

 * The scripts are mostly figured out and implemented.
 Upload will happen upon completion of basic working version, thinking out further and improving other aspects, while working on main scripts.
 Work remaining for v1.00 is currently...
 1) Interaction code.
 Had to re-create core model interaction test script, as main program was built on original test script, I now can check the scripts with, this and the fully written out prompt logic.
 In process of having created 2nd model interaction test script, there as bonus learned better method of doing the prompt syntax.
 2) New standalone batch "Configuration.bat", that produces a menu, what allows the user to, download and install and configure, the correct "Llama.Cpp" binaries for their own processor/graphics, batch is complete, however, main scripts now need updating.
-3) Nenu to select prompt format, dunno, maybe compare model name to shortlist, to see if previously set, and if not, then ask user to select from options, "### Instruction" (Daydreamer v3) or "[INST] <<SYS>>" (Llama2), syntax format, 1 other common format too, I will see.
+3) Nenu to select prompt format, dunno, maybe compare model name to shortlist, to see if previously set, and if not, then ask user to select from options, "### Instruction" (Daydreamer v3) or "[INST] <<SYS>>" (Llama2) or "{system_message} User:", syntax formats, will review this later.
 * Planned updates for >v1.00
 1) selection of, primary or secondary, graphics card, I have a 2GB Graphics card somewhere also, so can, test and implement, this, and need, find & download, a 1-2GB languge model first, then there is the factor of the possibility of breaking hardware, for something I am not going to be using currently and that I can't afford to replace (though i do have a crowdfund on my profile).